Jacobite uprising in Cornwall of 1715: Cornish support

 The main leaders of the Jacobite uprising in Cornwall were the High Tories James Butler, 2nd Duke of Ormonde and Henry St John, 1st Viscount Bolingbroke.
 Part of their scheme was to capture Bristol, Exeter and Plymouth.
 With these important places in the hands of the Jacobites, they hoped that other smaller towns would join the cause.
 Ormonde had implicit confidence in Colonel Maclean, who had been sent to Devon and Cornwall to visit prominent members of the Tory party, and others likely to support the Pretender's cause.
-It turned out that Maclean was probably a spy who supplied the Ministry with names of Jacobite adherents, and measures were taken to prevent their committing mischief or folly.
+It turned out that Maclean was probably a spy who supplied the government with names of Jacobite adherents, and measures were taken to prevent their committing mischief or folly.

-On 22 September, John Anstis, MP for Launceston, was arrested for plotting an uprising and on 6 October Sir Richard Vyvyan of Trelowarren (and Trewan Hall, St Columb Major), MP for Cornwall and the most influential Jacobite in the West, was taken and sent to London in the custody of a messenger.
+On 22 September, John Anstis, MP for Launceston, was arrested for plotting an uprising and on 6 October Sir Richard Vyvyan of Trelowarren (and Trewan Hall, St Columb Major), MP for Cornwall and the most influential Jacobite in the West of England, was taken and sent to London in the custody of a messenger.
 On 7 October Mr James Paynter of Trekenning, proclaimed the Pretender in the market square at St Columb Major in Cornwall.
 At this time the representative of the Government in Cornwall was Hugh Boscawen, of Tregothnan.
 This gentleman called out the militia and took measures which effectively put an end to any attempt at a rising.
-James Paynter and his servant along with fellow rebel, Henry Darr (also of St Columb) fled to London and remained undiscovered for some time.
+James Paynter and his servant along with fellow rebel, Henry Darr (also of St Columb), fled to London and remained undiscovered for some time.
 Paynter's servant at this time was sending letters to a sweetheart at St Columb and it seems that the postmaster suspected that the letter came from one of the suspects and inspecting the letter found that it come from London.
 Immediately warrants were ordered but they denied their names until eventually a messenger was sent to London who knew them particularly well and they were found to be the same persons.